dokuweaki/dokuweaki.github.io/_includes/content.md

 	Sorry, your browser doesn't support embedded videos, but don't worry, you can <a href="{{ site.baseurl }}/assets/usage-github-integration.mp4">download it</a> and watch it with your favorite video player!
 </video>

+#### Tip: Supporting multiple repositories for sub-DokuWikis

+The integration of multiple GitHub repositories is supported as long as the [Farmer Plugin](https://www.dokuwiki.org/plugin:farmer) is installed.

+The administrator can create multiple *animals*, each having its own configuration settings.
+Thus, having different GitHub tokens assigned.

 ### JavaScript Code Transclusion

 To embed code in a page from a file available at GitHub, just use one of the following tags: